DrakirL/DrakirL.github.io/p10/class/rogue.md

 ## Rogue Class Features
 These are the core features granted for the Rogue Class.

-### Core?: Sneak Attack!
+### Level 1: Sneak Attack!
-If you hit a creature with a Martial Attack and you have Advantage on the roll, you can double the damage you deal. <br>
+When you hit a creature with a Martial Attack, you can increase any Physical damage dealt by an amount equal to the number of dice in the Dice Pool.<br>
-After doing so, you can't do so again until you regained your Actions.
+After doing so, you can't do so against the same creature again until you've either finished a Rest or entered a new Action Scene.

-### Core?: Opportunist
+### Level 1: Opportunist
-You gain Advantage on any Attack you make against a creature in one of the following situations:
+When you make a Martial Attack against a creature, you may add a d4 to your Dice Pool, provided that at least one of the following conditions is being met:
- + Your Attack is a Sudden Strike.
- + The target creature is Downed.
+ + The targeted creature is Downed.
- + The target creature is Grappled.
+ + The targeted creature is Grappled.
+ + The targeted creature was unaware of your position.
+ + Your Attack against the target creature is a Sudden Strike.
  + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
-#### <br>

-### Level 1?: Expertise
+### Level 1: ???
-Choose one of your Skills, other than Martial or Magic.
-You gain a number of additional Skill Points this Level equal to your Grade for that Skill. <br>
-Then, set your Grade for that Skill to 5.
+???

-### Level 1?: Multitasking?
-Cunning Action?
+### Level 1: Thinking it Through?
-You now have 4 Actions to use each Round rather than 3.
-(LIMITER?
-Provided you aren't encumbered = 4 or 2 Actions)
+Choose a Skill to be your Mastered Skill.<br>
+When you make a Test that uses your Mastered Skill, you may use 1 additional Action to grant yourself Advantage on that Test.<br>
+If you do so, that Test cannot be Interrupted.

-### Level 2: Uncanny Dodge?
-Evasion?
-Prepared for the Worst?
-Slippery?
+### Level 2: Giving the Slip
-When you are hit by an Attack, you can use 1 Action to reduce any incoming damage by half. <br>
+When you are hit by an Attack, you can use 1 Action to reduce the incoming damage by half. <br>
-When you make a Save against incoming damage, you can use 1 Action to instead take half as much damage. <br>
+When you make a Save against taking damage, you can use 1 Action to instead take half as much damage. <br>
 If the damage is already halved by you succeeding on the save, you instead take no damage?

 ### Level 3?: Easy Does It?
 Measure Twice?
 Careful Deliberation?